-RAID process Description Guidelines RAID Rebuild Process Disk storage on the NetBackup 5220/5230 Appliances is protected using RAID6 wherein a hot spare disk is made available on each shelf.
-In case of disk failure, the hot spare disk will be used to replace the data disk and a RAID rebuild process will be initialized. amount of data to move and a lot of RAID calculations
+RAID process Description Guidelines RAID Rebuild Process Disk storage on the NetBackup 52xx appliances is protected using RAID6 wherein a hot spare disk is made available on each shelf.
+In case of disk failure, the hot spare disk will be used to replace the data disk and a RAID rebuild process will be initialized.
+RAID controller resources.
+Since we are using 2TB and 3TB hard disks in appliances, there is a significant amount of data to move and a lot of RAID calculations